Writing Great Dialogue (Part 4):

 …dropped me back at square one.

 …..I took another sip of tepid brew and stared at the tube long enough to get the gist.
-A suspected burglary, gone wrong.
-Always a suspected burglary, gone wrong.
+A suspected burglary, gone awry.
+Always a suspected burglary, and always going every which way but right.
 Every damn time.
 The thing is, suspected burglars usually don’t stab their victim multiple times, and the coroner’s office appeared fairly specific in that regard.
-Multitude times.
+Multiple times.
 A pretty pissed-off burglar, if you ask me.
-And I was fairly certain the police would be asking me, come sunrise.
+And I was pretty sure the police would be asking me, come sunrise.
 Which gave me an idea….

 …..I shuffled down the porch steps in a faded Red Sox T-shirt and tattered boxers—probably giving old Mrs. Quimbly across the street an eyeful.
-I was probably the only guy left on the block who read the morning paper—but I was also the only guy on the block with two cockatoos, Stan and Ollie, and I’d rather have them pooping on yesterday’s news than my counter top.
+I was probably the last guy on the block who read the morning paper—but I was also the only guy on the block with two cockatoos, Stan and Ollie, and I’d rather have them pooping on yesterday’s news than my counter tops.
 I reached down for the paper and immediately saw the glaring headline: Wealthy Heiress Murdered in Brighton.
-I didn’t need to see more—my gut already told me that Mrs. Patterson was dead, and so much for my theory of who killed her husband…
+I didn’t need to see more—my gut already told me that Mrs. Patterson was dead, and so much for my theory of who killed her husband, Henry…

 Also note that newspaper articles (TV and radio too) don’t rely on detailed or ‘chatty’ information.
 So if you’re going to use mass-media, study those formats.
 Don’t try to sneak in clever or intimate clues, because initial reports are typically vague, incomplete and often incorrect.
 They don’t rely on ‘unsubstantiated reports’ or speculation by friends and neighbors.
 Just the facts, ma’am.
 So maintain the integrity of whatever medium you’re using.
 Otherwise, you’ll lose credibility.